 Add tamari sauce and cranberries (optional)

 Bake.
 Line a parchment paper or baking sheet into a baking dish (9” (23 cm) loaf pan).
 Spoon evenly onto the parchment paper already in the baking dish.
 Slightly oil it if unsure about the quality of the parchment paper to ensure a smooth demolding.

 Spread the mixture into the baking dish.

 Bake the vegetarian roast for 30-40 minutes until the top looks golden brown.

-Demold.
-Let the vegan roast sit for at least one hour before demolding to allow it to fully come together.
+De-mold.
+Let the vegan roast sit for at least one hour before demolding to allow it to come together fully.
 This will prevent it from falling apart when cutting it.